lokesh123-git/The-Food-Equation-Balancing-Demand-and-Pricing-with-Data-Driven-Forecasts/modeling/README.md

 - **Preprocessing**:
   - Converted `Year` and `Month` into a datetime index.
   - Ensured time-series data is sorted and has consistent frequency.
-  - Handled missing values by interpolation or filling with appropriate methods.

 #### 2. Exploratory Time-Series Analysis
 - **Trend Analysis**: